 My mistake wasn’t that expensive in the overall scheme of things.
 Sometimes these mistakes can create lawsuits due to the magnitude of the error.
 When the lawyers get involved, you know it is going to be expensive.
-So to protect against mistakes, many professionals purchase errors and omissions insurance.
+To protect against mistakes, many professionals purchase errors and omissions insurance.
 Commonly referred to as E&O, this insurance eliminates risk to the provider of professional service related conduct.
-So what exactly does errors and omissions insurance protect?
+What exactly does errors and omissions insurance protect?
 How does it work?
 What is the typical cost?
 What do I need to know when I am purchasing this type of insurance?
 The following sections explain E&O.

 Detail Explanation of Errors and Omission Insurance